+7. Can a title search be conducted online?
 Meaningful online title search is not yet available in China.
 Many cities now have established portals to allow online title searches, but such searches are yet to become a meaningful tool for due diligence purpose as they can reveal very limited information only.
 According to the Detailed Implementing Rules of the Interim Regulations on Real Estate Registration effective from 1 January 2016 and revised on 24 July 2019, only owners, interested parties in real estate transactions, succession or litigations, persons authorized by the owners or interested parties, and courts, prosecutors, security bureaus, supervisory bureaus or other government authorities carrying on official affairs may conduct title search at the local registry.

-8. Can foreigners own real property?
-Are there nationality restrictions on land ownership?

-Since July 2006, foreign companies and individuals are no longer permitted to directly acquire and hold PRC real estate for "investment purposes" (e.g., greenfield development projects and acquisition of buildings for investment holding and/or leasing).
-Real estate directly acquired by foreign companies and individuals for investment purposes prior to July 2006 are "grandfathered."
-Today, foreign companies and individuals must obtain approval from the PRC foreign investment authority to set up a local company to carry out real estate investment.

-On the other hand, foreign companies and individuals may still directly acquire PRC real estate for "self-use" or "self-residence" purposes in certain limited circumstances.
-For example, foreign individuals who work or study in China may purchase buildings for self-use or self-residence based on actual needs.
-However, some cities currently restrict non-local individuals who do not have local tax and social security registrations from purchasing residential properties.

-Foreign companies may purchase a "reasonable quantity" of buildings for self-use for their representative offices or branches in China.
-Note, however, that foreign companies and individuals from countries without diplomatic relations with China could be restricted from acquiring PRC real estate even for self-use purposes.

-The government is empowered by law to expropriate land and buildings for public interest purposes, but the government must pay compensation to the owners in accordance with the law.
+8. Can foreigners own rea property?
+Are there nationality restrictions land ownership? "investment purposes" (e.g., greenfield development projects and acquisition of buildings for investment holding and/or leasing).
+9. Can the government expropriate real proper The government is empowered by law to expropriate land and buildings for public interest purposes, but the government must pay compensation to the owners in accordance with the law.
+10. How can real estate be held?
 There is no private "freehold" land ownership in China.
 All urban land in China is owned by the Chinese government and is commonly referred to as "state-owned land."
 All rural and suburban land is owned by rural collectives (i.e., local groups of farmers) and is commonly referred to as "collective land."
 The PRC government is permitted to grant, lease or allocate the right to use state-owned land, but PRC laws prohibit the transfer of ownership of state-owned land.
 Collective land in China is subject to stringent legal restrictions and investors should exercise caution when dealing with them.
 Nevertheless, the PRC Land Administration Law was revised on 26 August 2019 to allow rural collectives to grant or lease the right to use collective land for certain specific purposes on a limited basis.